-The Company's internal control systems are effective and robust, ensuring that there is efficient use and protection of resources and compliance with policies, procedures, financial reporting, and statutory requirements.
+The Company's internal control systems are effective and robust, ensuring efficient use and protection of resources and compliance with policies, procedures, financial reporting, and statutory requirements.
 They are commensurate with the size of the Company and the nature of its business activities.
-There are also in place proper systems to safeguard the interests of the Company by review of audit controls and by making changes in the scope of the audit committee when necessary.
+There are also proper systems in place to safeguard the Company's interests by reviewing audit controls and making changes in the scope of the audit committee when necessary.

-Internal Audit is carried out in accordance with auditing standards to review the design effectiveness of internal control systems & procedures to manage risks, operation of monitoring control, compliance with relevant policies & procedures, and recommend improvement in processes and procedures.
+Auditing standards conduct internal audits to review the design effectiveness of internal control systems and procedures to manage risks, operate monitoring controls, ensure compliance with relevant policies and procedures, and recommend improvements in processes and procedures.

-The Audit Committee regularly reviews the execution of the Audit Plan, and the adequacy & effectiveness of internal audit systems, and monitors the implementation of internal audit recommendations including those relating to strengthening of Company's risk management policies & systems.
+The Audit Committee regularly reviews the adequacy and effectiveness of internal audit systems.
+It monitors the implementation of internal audit recommendations, including those relating to strengthening the Company's risk management policies and systems.
 The systems are regularly updated and enhanced to face changing business requirements.